 - and those containing contain plant sterols and stanols, which will block the absorption of cholesterol

 So, there is some work and eating habits to brake and healthier choices to make.
 But, in the end, our health is going to totally worth it. 🙂

-Foods that help lower cholesterol fast.
+Foods to eat that lower cholesterol fast (quickly)

 Yeayyy!!!… Not so fast. 🙂 You have to eat them first. 😉

 “Some foods punch well above their weight in helping to reduce cholesterol levels – we call them the “Cholesterol busters”.
 Choosing a healthy diet, low in saturated fat is important in helping to keep your cholesterol low but you can reduce your cholesterol levels further by including these super six foods in your every day diet .” – says Heartuk.org.uk.

 … AND try to avoid high cholesterol foods!

 Out With The Bad Stuff That Raise LDL Numbers